 About maintained status

-If you’ve applied for a new immigration status but it won’t arrive before your current status expires, you may still be able to stay, study, and/or work in Canada during this time.
-This is called ‘maintained status' (formerly ‘implied status’).
+If you’ve submitted an immigration application for a study permit, work permit, or Visitor Record through the inside Canada process before your current study permit becomes invalid or work permit/visitor status expires, you may still be able to stay, study, and/or work in Canada during this time under ‘maintained status’ (formerly ‘implied status’) while your application is being processed.
+Check your situation below for details.

 This could happen when you are:

-If you are extending your immigration status AND have submitted your application before your status expires (for example, you have a study permit and apply to extend your study permit before expiry)
+If you are extending your immigration status AND have submitted your application before your study permit becomes invalid or work permit/visitor status expires (for example, you have a UBC study permit and apply to extend your UBC study permit before it becomes invalid) - Changing your status

-If you hold valid status in Canada, AND are applying for a different type of status (for example, you have a study permit and apply for a work permit)
+If you hold valid status in Canada, AND are applying for a different type of status before your study permit becomes invalid or work permit/visitor status expires (for example, you have a study permit and apply for the Post-Graduation Work Permit)

 You usually have maintained status if:

-1. You are extending your immigration status AND
+- You are extending your same immigration status AND

-2. Submitted your application before your status expires
+- Submitted your application before your study permit becomes invalid or your work permit/visitor status expires

 Leaving Canada with maintained status